 In the case reports mentioned above, one of the women who was experiencing hair loss decided that she could get it treated through hair implants.
 This is not what you should do in any case.
 If you’re experiencing hair loss, it could be permanent or temporary and can occur due to a plethora of reasons.
 You cannot diagnose the kind of hair loss you’re experiencing on your own.

-Biopsy, blood test, scalp culture are just a few ways in which the cause of hair loss is determined.
+A biopsy, blood test and scalp culture are just a few ways in which the cause of hair loss is determined.
 So, even if a doctor is experiencing hair loss, they might also need tests to confirm their diagnosis.
 Before you go looking for any treatment for hair loss, you should get in touch with your dermatologist.
 Once you have the right diagnosis, then ask your derm for different treatment options.
 They should advise you on that themselves.
 Again, you shouldn’t go about looking for treatments on your own.

 To Sum Up